BestTimesToVisit.com Logo

 culture

-Nizhny Novgorod has a rich history; take some time to explore the Nizhny Novgorod Kremlin and the historical districts.
-Learn a few basic Russian phrases – even a simple 'Zdravstvuyte' (hello) and 'Spasibo' (thank you) will be appreciated and enhance your interactions with locals.
+Nizhny Novgorod has a rich history and culture.
+Take some time to explore the Nizhny Novgorod Kremlin, a UNESCO World Heritage site, and visit the numerous churches and museums.
+Learn a few basic Russian phrases – locals appreciate the effort.

 food